 SMEs are not required to keep the RAI, SSAN or REX registries (see V.B.5.d, below), unless the SME receives income that is exempt from the surtax or the additional tax.
 If no registries are kept, the SME does not have to apply an ordering rule on its distributions, but all distributions made to its shareholders will be subject to the surtax or the additional tax.
-However, so that the shareholders can determine the tax credits they can claim on distributions made by an SME, the latter is required to keep the SAC Registry and distinguish between those tax credits that may be refunded from those that may not.
-If an SME does have both types of tax credits booked in its SAC Registry, a distribution is deemed to first carry those tax credits that may not be refunded.
+However, so that the shareholders can determine the tax credits they can claim on distributions made by an SME, the SME is required to keep a SAC Registry and distinguish between those tax credits that may be refunded from those that may not.
+If an SME has both types of tax credits booked in its SAC Registry, a distribution is deemed in the first instance to carry those tax credits that may not be refunded.

+SMEs that are subject to the first category tax have the option of paying a substitute tax in lieu of the surtax or the additional tax.
+For a detailed discussion of this regime, see V.B.5.e.(5), below.

 (ii) As a Tax Transparent Entity

 SMEs have the option of being tax transparent for purposes of the first category tax, provided its shareholders are persons, whether resident or not, that are subject to either the surtax or the additional tax.
 Hence, SMEs that opt to be tax transparent are not subject to the first category tax and their owners will be subject to the surtax or the additional tax based on the SME’s net taxable income at the end of the taxable year.
 Any Chilean entity, regardless of its corporate form, may opt for this regime.
 Furthermore, tax transparent SMEs are not required to have and maintain a full set of accounting books, carry inventory, depreciate assets, adjust their assets and liabilities for inflation, or have the RAI, DDAN, REX or SAC registries.
 But a tax transparent SME must determine its revenues and expenses based on the purchases and sales book it uses for VAT purposes or, otherwise, through daily journals, and must maintain a cash journal.